Moshibit/RenPy_automatic_translations/README.md

 * step 4.
 Open a prompt in the game folder of your project and run this file
                ```$ python auto_translate.py [language]```
           where [language] is the ISO 639-1 code of the language of your project in lowercase.
 * Step 5.
-You will find the translations files in the 'tl_output' folder, check the
+You will find the translations files in the 'tl_output' folder,
-          translations and make the pertinent changes, replace the translations files
-          in the 'tl' folder.
+          replace the translations files in the 'tl' folder.
 * Step 6.
-Remove this script from your project
+Remove this script and the 'tl_output' folder from your project.
+* Step 7.
+Check the translations files and make the pertinent changes.

 NOTE: This is a link where you can find the languages and their ISO639-1 codes
 https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes